 Submit the math test (pre-work) according to instructions by COB on Monday, October 26, 2015.

 Fundamentals of Metrology, Laboratory Auditing Program (LAP) Problems – required for State Weights and Measures Laboratories (not applicable for other participants.)

 Successful completion requires that participants fully participate in all classroom and laboratory exercises, turn in or present accurate work assignments, and be present for the entire course.
 There will also be a Final Exam on the last day of the class.
 The Final Exam will contribute 50 percent of the grade and the class and laboratory exercises will be 50 percent of the grade.
 A passing grade on both portions is required to obtain a training certificate that indicates "successful completion" (e.g., getting a 100 percent on the final will not be an excuse to participate minimally in classroom and laboratory.)
 Successful completion qualifies the participant to participate in the Mass, volume and length seminars, though those may have additional prerequisites.

-The current fee is $2,200 which does NOT include meals, lodging or travel expenses.
-State weights and measures metrologists are funded by NIST OWM.
+The current fee for this seminar is $2,200.
+Registration fees for State weights and measures regulatory officials and metrologists are funded by NIST OWM.